The 3DS Requestor performs three processes during an authentication:

-Using our example in the integration overview, when the customer selects Continue to checkout, the 3DS web adapter sends an
+Using our example in the integration overview, when the customer selects Checkout, the 3DS web adapter sends an

 When ActiveServer receives the

 3DS Web Adapter).
 Once the iframes are setup, ActiveServer will be able to start the browser information collecting process and be ready for the authentication process.

 Process 2: Execute Authentication¶

 Once the browser information collection is complete, authentication can be executed.
 This will trigger ActiveServer to initiate the 3DS2 messaging process.

-- Challenge flow - if the ACS determines that the transaction is high risk, above certain thresholds, or subject to regulatory mandates, which requires further Cardholder interaction, frictionless flow, transitions into the challenge flow.
+- Challenge flow - if the ACS determines that the transaction is high risk, above certain thresholds, or subject to regulatory mandates which requires further Cardholder interaction, the frictionless flow transitions into the challenge flow.
 In addition to the AReq and ARes messages that comprise frictionless flow, the challenge flow consists of the CReq/CRes challenge messages and the RReq/RRes result messages.

 The dotted lines indicate messaging outside the scope of the 3DS2 protocol, including communication between the Client/3DS Requestor and Authorisation